Make next happen.

 In this thought-provoking conversation, Greg Galle, co-founder of Solve Next, explores the power of Systems of Innovation—why organizations struggle with it, how to unlock ingenuity, and how to build repeatable systems that drive real impact.
 From Think Wrong methodologies to the human side of problem-solving, this discussion is packed with insights for leaders, innovators, and change-makers.

-Jumping the Ingenuity Gap: Greg Galle at TEDxGrandRapids
+Jumping the Ingenuity Gap: Greg Galle at TEDxGrandRapids:

 Traditional thinking keeps us stuck in predictable outcomes.
 In this TEDx talk, Greg challenges the status quo and shares how thinking wrong can help us break assumptions, spark creativity, and drive real change.
 Discover how to ignite groundbreaking ideas that drive real change.